 Any cage or enclosure must be safe and the right size for your pet.
 Some designs will contain stray bedding or droppings more effectively than others.

 While reptiles and fish are probably some of the cleanest pets to keep, their tanks or vivariums can still become smelly, and if they get too dirty, it can be unsightly and even a health hazard for your pet.
-The bedding you use in a Vivarium will depend on the type of reptile.
-Coconut Fiber is a popular, environmentally friendly option for minimizing any odors.
+The bedding you use in a vivarium will depend on the type of reptile.
+Coconut fiber is a popular, environmentally friendly option for minimizing any odors.

-Birds have incredibly sensitive immune systems and can develop illnesses easily without the right care.
 Good cage hygiene is vitally important in helping to ensure your bird stays healthy as well as helping to minimize smells and excess feathers gathering in the home.
 Don't forget about the bowls and toys too; these can harbor germs if they are not regularly cleaned.

 Picking the Right Cleaning and Air Freshening Products

 Make sure your chosen cleaning products are safe to use around your pet.
 Always read the labels and do your research.
 Avoid strong, caustic products like bleach.
-Some people choose to make their cleaning products; this can be more economical, more environmentally friendly and allows you to avoid the use of harsh or problematic ingredients.
+Some people choose to make their cleaning products.
+This can be more economical, more environmentally friendly, and allows you to avoid the use of harsh or problematic ingredients.
 Just be sure to get approval from your vet before using any DIY natural solutions.

-Essential oil diffusers are popular for using to freshen up the home, but certain essential oils can be hazardous to use around any animals (cats and birds are just a few animals that are particularly sensitive to them) and it will likely be better to find an alternative solution altogether.
+Essential oil diffusers are popular for using to freshen up the home, but certain essential oils can be hazardous to use around any animals (cats and birds are just a few animals that are particularly sensitive to them), and it will likely be better to find an alternative solution altogether.

 Preventing Fleas on Your Pets.
 Centers for Disease Control and Prevention.

 Essential Oil and Liquid Potpourri Poisoning in Dogs.
 VCA Hospitals.